Physics-based parameterized neural ordinary differential equations: prediction of laser ignition in a rocket combustor: Methodology

 \subsubsection{Energy conservation}

-For a CSTR reactor with fixed volume, the internal energy can be expressed by writing the first law of thermodynamics for an open system:
+For a CSTR reactor with fixed volume, the internal energy can be expressed by writing the first law of thermodynamics for an open system \cite{kee1989chemkin}:

-where $\dot{Q}$ is the heat source, $h$ is the enthalpy per unit mass of the homogeneous gas in the reactor and $h_{in}$ is the enthalpy of the mass inflow.
-We can describe the evolution of the average temperature by expressing the internal energy $U$ in terms of the species mass fractions $Y_k$ and temperature $T$:
+where $\dot{Q}$ is the heat source, $h$ is the specific enthalpy of the homogeneous gas in the reactor, and $h_{\text{in}}$ is the specific enthalpy of the mass inflow.
+We can describe the evolution of the volume-averaged temperature by expressing the internal energy $U$ in terms of the species mass fractions $Y_k$ and temperature $T$:

-So that
+so that